LapisSea/JDatablockFS/README.md

 }
 ```

 This is just an interface.
 It infers the fields from the contents of the interface.
 Every non static/default/private function is considered a getter/setter.
 Getters and setters can have multiple formats. (eg: `double getLatitude()` or `void setV6(String v6)`) A getter or setter is required for a field but not both of them.

-- `IOInstance.Def` is the base type of a template type (or definition type)
+- `IOInstance.Def` is the base type of template type (or definition type)
 - `IOInstance.Def.Order` is an annotation that is required if the type needs a `void setAll(<all fields>)` or needs to be constructed with data. (aka `IOInstance.Def.of(<type>, <all field values in order>`)
 - `IOInstance.Def.ToString.Format` or `IOInstance.Def.ToString` are optional and just give the ability to customize the field in a friendly way.
 Alternatively a `static String toString(<type> instance){...}` can be added to write a custom toString
 - `static IP of(...)` is just a convenience function that is completely optional.
 It just makes it more pleasing to manually make an instance.
 It is a replacement for `new IP(...)`

 Note that this creates implementation(s) as needed.
 This may provide a performance increase and clarity in a context where only partial access to data is needed. (such as finding an object by a spesific field) This is because manually creating a perfect instance is annoying and clumsy.
 Simply defining what fields you need offloads the annoying bolierplate work to the code generation mechanism inside the library.

-NOTE: You *can* create your own implementation of an interface like this but it is best for the internals of this library to do that for you.
+NOTE: You *can* create your own implementation of an interface like this, but it is best for the internals of this library to do that for you.

 ---